Timer/honors-paper/paper.md

 It's difficult to reason about this,

 # CUDA
-When performing matrix operations on CUDA, the performance increase is between negative (a decrease).
+When performing matrix operations on CUDA, the performance increase is negative.
+In a couple cases, the CUDA implementation beats out the CPU by fractions of a second.
-The tests were performed on a Tesla K40c card, which contains 15 multiprocessors at 192 stream processors each (2880 total stream cores).
+The tests were performed on a Tesla K40c card, which contains 15 multiprocessors at 192 stream processors each (2880 total stream cores), versus the system's 12 cores.

-Figure 2 illustrates that when using CUDA, the runtime increases.
+Figure 1 illustrates that when using CUDA, the runtime increase is negative.
 Exact results may be seen in Table 2.

 \begin{table}[ht]
 \centering